Erectile Dysfunction / Impotence And Diabetes

 Final Takeaway

 Are diabetes and erectile dysfunction linked?
 Yes, diabetes and erectile dysfunction (ED) are closely linked.
-High blood sugar can damage blood vessels, nerves, and hormone levels-all of which are essential for healthy erections.
-Over time, diabetes can quietly affect everything from your quality of life, blood flow, to testosterone levels, making erectile dysfunction a common issue in men with diabetes.
+High blood sugar can damage blood vessels, nerves, and hormone levels of which are essential for healthy erections.
+Over time, diabetes can quietly affect everything from your quality of life and blood flow to testosterone levels, making erectile dysfunction a common issue in men with diabetes.

 Is diabetic erectile dysfunction reversal possible?
 Yes, it is.
 With the right combination of medications, lifestyle changes, and medical treatments, men with diabetes can improve and even reverse erectile dysfunction.
 Taking control of your blood sugar is a great first step, but don’t stop there and make those lifestyle changes.